Menu Close

 22. Be childish at the NUKU Puppet Museum in Tallinn

-Spread over several rooms and dungeons, NUKU has exhibitions on puppets, decor and set design, lights, shadow theatre and horror cellars.
+Spread over several rooms and dungeons, NUKU has exhibitions on puppets, decor and set design, lights, shadow theatre and horror basements.
 Play with puppet, stick, mitten and shadow puppets and masks.
 You can try on costumes and wigs in the actors' wardrobe and build a stage on the theatre artists' magic table.
 For the whole family at Lai 1, Nunne 4.

 23rd Finsmaka at NOA restaurant in Tallinn